- Home

 Projects

-NEW!
-The Wiyot Tribe was recently awarded a 1-year Living Languages Grant from the Bureau of Indian Affairs' Office of Indian Econonomic Development.
-(July 2022-June 2023)
+Harouklhamu'n ("what is watched") language video projectIn 2022, the Wiyot Tribe was awarded a 1-year (extended to 1.5 years) Living Languages Grant from the Bureau of Indian Affairs' Office of Indian Econonomic Development.
+(July 2022-December 2023)

 - Transcribing & posting native-speaker archival audio recordings held by UC Berkeley's California Language Archive (Weaver Denman, Della Prince, Nettie Rossig)